 The University of Texas Press is a book and journal publisher—a focal point where the life experiences, insights, and specialized knowledge of writers converge to be disseminated in both print and digital formats.
 Established in 1950, UT Press has published more than 3,000 books over six decades.
-Under the direction of David Hamrick, the Press produces approximately one hundred new books and ten journals each year.
+Under the direction of David Hamrick, the Press produces approximately one hundred new books and thirteen journals each year.
 A list of the Press' Advisory Council Members can be found here.

 By launching a scholarly press, the University of Texas at Austin made several important statements: books matter; books educate; and publishing good books is a public responsibility and a valuable component of higher education.

 In the years since, the Press has become a publisher of international scope, issuing works in a wide range of fields.
 Our books present the results of original research conducted all across the United States and Latin America and in centers of learning throughout the world.
 Our major areas of concentration are American Studies, Anthropology, Old and New World Archaeology, Architecture, Art History, Classics and the Ancient World, Conservation and the Environment, Film and Media Studies, Latin American and Latina/o Studies, Middle Eastern Studies, Photography, Pre-Columbian Studies, Texas and Western Studies, and Women's Studies.

 In addition, UT Press publishes books of general interest for a wider audience on a variety of subjects, including history, current affairs, the visual arts, music, and food, among others.
 As part of its mission to serve the people of Texas, the Press also produces books on the history, culture, arts, and natural history of the state.

 Our publishing programs in the humanities, social sciences, and natural sciences extend far beyond the borders of Texas and even of the United States.
 We count among our authors some of the most respected scholars and writers in the hemisphere.
 Yet a rich source of literary material lies at our very feet on the university's Austin campus.